Leaders in Online and Professional Continuing Education

 Description

-What are the various ways universities organize and empower their units for professional, continuing, and online education?
+What are the various ways universities organize and empower their units for online and professional continuing education?
 What are some unique features and approaches within these entities, particularly in how they address the educational needs of adult learners?
-This course provides a broad understanding of the variety of roles and models for professional, continuing, and online education across the academic landscape -- and the issues and opportunities they face.
+This course provides a broad understanding of the variety of roles and models for online and professional continuing education across the academic landscape -- and the issues and opportunities they face.
 This course also looks at internal organizational structures, skill sets, and staffing, and discusses professionalism and the role that UPCEA plays in networking and educating those in this domain.

 Topics Covered

-• Benefits and challenges of various professional, continuing, and online education models
+• Benefits and challenges of various online and professional continuing education models

 • The history of continuing education